Estella Solomons: Personal life

 Solomons was married to poet and publisher Seumas O'Sullivan (1879–1958), whose birth name was James Sullivan Starkey.
 Her parents opposed the relationship as O'Sullivan was not of the Jewish faith.
 They married in 1925, when she was 43 and he 46, after her parents had died.
 She collaborated with her husband on The Dublin Magazine (1923–1958), the renowned literary and art journal, of which O'Sullivan was editor for 35 years.
 Solomons provided vital financial support to the magazine, particularly in sourcing advertising, which was difficult in the tough economic climate of the new Free State.
-She was helped in this endeavour by poet and writer, Kathleen Goodfellow, a lifelong friend.
+She was helped in this endeavour by poet and writer Kathleen Goodfellow, a lifelong friend.
 When Solomons and O'Sullivan were looking to move from their house in Rathfarnham because of a damp problem, Goodfellow offered them the house beside her own on Morehampton Road for a nominal rent.
 Two of Solomons' portraits of Goodfellow are in the Model Niland Gallery in Sligo.

 Political activities

 Solomons joined the Ranelagh branch of Cumann na mBan at the same time as Goodfellow.
 They were taught first aid, drilling and signalling by Phyllis Ryan.
 Solomons was active before and during the Irish War of Independence.
 She concealed ammunition in the family vegetable garden before delivering it to a Sinn Féin agent.
 Her studio at Great Brunswick Street was used as a safe house by republican volunteers.
 During this time, she painted the portraits of a number of revolutionaries, some of which she had to later destroy to avoid incriminating them.
-Her work includes a portrait of Frank Aiken when we was chief of staff of the IRA.
+Her work includes a portrait of Frank Aiken when he was chief of staff of the IRA.

 Later life and death

 Solomons took up a teaching position at Bolton Street, Dublin.
-In 1939 she organised an exhibition in Dublin to help refugee artists from Europe.
+In 1939, she organised an exhibition in Dublin to help refugee artists from Europe.

-She died on 2 November 1968 and is buried in Woodtown Cemetery.
+She died on 2 November 1968 and is buried in Woodtown Progressive Jewish Cemetery.
 Her friend Kathleen Goodfellow gifted the Morehampton Road Wildlife Sanctuary, where Solomons liked to paint, to An Taisce.
 Two plaques have subsequently been erected there, one in memory of Solomons and one for Goodfellow.